Search through more than a hundred articles on every aspect of User.com

 </script>

-Remember that code with event.search name?
+Remember that code with event.reviews_click name?
 If you've configured everything properly, the event with its name should be visible on the user's timeline.
+Now you know which users read the reviews of your product on your website.

 Events with attributes

-Optionally, if you want to send additional event attributes, for example: instead of saying “this person has clicked the video” you want to say “this person clicked the video with URL https …”, you have to create another variable that stores another click variable and includes it in the event tag.
+Optionally, if you want to send additional event attributes, for example: instead of saying “this person has clicked the reviews button” you want to say “this person clicked the reviews button on the page which URL is "https://yourpage.com/product-name”, you have to create another variable that stores another click variable and includes it in the event tag.

 Enhanced eCommerce tracking

-If you are lucky enough to have the enhanced eCommerce package implemented, the job is a lot easier since you already have all the triggers and variables in place.
-All you have to do is pass those on to your MA system as described above.
-Learn how to implement enhanced eCommerce here.
+If you are lucky enough to have the Enhanced Ecommerce tracking standard implemented, the job is a lot easier since you already have all the triggers and variables in place.
+Learn how to implement User.com on a website with Enhanced Ecommerce standard here.

 Stage 4.
 Integrating User.com with Google Analytics